-A majority of Americans in highly vaccinated counties now live in covid hot spots, Post analysis finds
+Spread of delta variant ignites covid hot spots in highly vaccinated parts of the U.S., Post analysis finds

 “Don’t think just because your county and your city is well vaccinated that this can’t affect you,” said Jennifer Avegno, director of the New Orleans Department of Health.
 “Do the things you need to do, particularly with schools returning and large festivals happening.
 Get ready.
 I hope you are spared, but we didn’t think it would be this bad.”

-Louisiana, where less than 38 percent of residents are fully vaccinated, is confronting the nation’s worst surge with 120 new daily cases per 100,000 residents.
+Louisiana, where fewer than 38 percent of residents are fully vaccinated, is confronting the nation’s worst surge with 120 new daily cases per 100,000 residents.
 In Orleans Parish, home to New Orleans, 53 percent of residents have been fully vaccinated, but it has still been pummeled during the surge, with 89 new daily infections per 100,000 residents.

 “The problem is when you have such a large reservoir of unvaccinated individuals surrounding an island of a highly vaccinated place you are just going to have a lot of transmission,” Avegno said.